AtefeHedayati/SAT-Solver-Minesweeper/README.md

 # SAT-Solver-Minesweeper

-*implements  Minesweeper using Python.
+* Implements Minesweeper using Python.
-*The problem we consider here is the given 9x9 grid.
+* Solves a 9x9 grid problem.
-*Using Minisat22() SAT solver in Python
+* Utilizes the Minisat22() SAT solver in Python.

 ## Structures